tillitis/tkey-verification/README.md

 11. Before trying to verify you need to remove and re-insert the device under verification to get it back to firmware mode.
     `tkey-verification` always requires to load the signer itself.
-    Then try to verify:
+    Then try to verify against local files in a directory (`verify -d signatures`, the default is to query a web server):

     ```
-    % ./tkey-verification verify
+    % ./tkey-verification verify -d signatures
     Auto-detected serial port /dev/ttyACM0
     Connecting to device on serial port /dev/ttyACM0 ...
     Firmware name0:'tk1 ' name1:'mkdf' version:4